oltdaniel/zig-js-interplay/README.md

 ## Development

-This project consists of programming languages.
+This project consists of two programming languages.
 We require a JavaScript and Zig toolchain for full development on this project.

 - [Node.js](https://nodejs.org) for the JavaScript toolchain environment.
 - [PNPM](https://pnpm.io/) as JavaScript package manage of choice for this project.